 What is sepsis?

-- Premature birth (before 37 weeks) or birth more than 18 hours after the mother's bag of water broke
+- Birth before 37 weeks or birth more than 18 hours after the mother's amniotic sac (water) broke

-- Heart defects, urinary tract problems, large burns, or multiple injuries
+- Heart problems, large burns, or multiple injuries

 What are the signs and symptoms of sepsis?